alantech/alan/rfcs/015 - TCP RFC.md

 While changes to the language are on the table (and some of the alternatives will cover a few of them), the best overall solution (considering implementation complexity and cognitive complexity) doesn't need it. :)

-The clearest way to introduce the new syntax is to simply use it in an example similar to how it will be used by Anycloud:
+The clearest way to introduce the new syntax is to simply use it in a proxying example similar to how it will be used by Anycloud:

 ```ln
 from @std/tcpserver import connection